xakz/after-dark/index.md

     theme_variant = "standard dark-grey"

-**Why not use external CSS files?** After Dark is optimized for speed, and, as a result, limits the number of HTTP requests whenever possible.
+**Why not use external CSS files?** After Dark is optimized for speed and, as a result, limits the number of HTTP requests whenever possible.
 This just so happens to be of those occasions.

 Once the vendor file is updated, open your favorite dev tools and test the changes by previewing your site on mobile, tablet and desktop at different display resolutions and orientations, making any tweaks necessary to `critical-theme.css.html`.